-105 The reporting requirement for de-racking in New Hampshire then exporting out of state in in administrative rules, not state statute.
+&lt;sup>117 The reporting requirement for de-racking in New Hampshire then exporting out of state is in administrative rules, not state statute.

-106 Rare exceptions may report quarterly in New York.
-107 Yes, for heating oil.
+&lt;sup>118 Rare exceptions may report quarterly in New York.

+&lt;sup>119 Yes, but only for heating oil.